 - Offering market competitive total compensation opportunities to attract and retain talented executives;

 - Providing strong links between Company performance and total compensation earned – i.e., paying for performance;

 - Emphasizing long-term performance of the Company, thus enhancing shareholder value; and,

 - Promoting and facilitating executive officer stock ownership, thereby aligning the personal interests of the executive officers with those of the shareholders.

 The Committee will consist of three or more directors as determined by the Board.
-Each member of the Committee will be a non-employee of the Company, and will meet the criteria for being a “non-employee director” under Rule 16b-3 of the Exchange Act, and an “outside director” within the meaning of Section 162(m) of the Internal Revenue Code.
-Further, each member shall be independent in accordance with New York Stock Exchange rules and free from any material relationship with the Company (either directly, or as a partner, shareholder or officer of an organization that has a relationship with the Company).
+Each member of the Committee will be a non-employee of the Company, and will meet the criteria for being a “non-employee director” under Rule 16b-3 of the Exchange Act.
+Further, each member shall be independent in accordance with the requirements of applicable law and the New York Stock Exchange rules and free from any material relationship with the Company (either directly, or as a partner, shareholder or officer of an organization that has a relationship with the Company).